How to Setup a HTTPS Node JS Server on Amazon EC2

 - Enter a name for this application load balancer

-- choose for internet-facing
+- Choose internet-facing

 - Use IPv4

-- choose your VPC and select the availability zone
+- Choose your VPC and select the availability zone

-At the window for the select default certificate, we'll choose the certificate we create at ACM.
-Choose the Choose a certificate from ACM and select the certificate we create, should be *.example.com.Leave everything else as default and choose the security group, make sure the security group has the port open for HTTP and HTTPS because we'll have our load balancer open to the public.
+At the window for selecting the default certificate, we'll choose the certificate we created in ACM.
+Choose "Choose a certificate from ACM" and select the certificate we created, which should be *.example.com.
+Leave everything else as default and choose the security group.
+Make sure the security group has ports open for HTTP and HTTPS because we'll have our load balancer open to the public.

 Create Target Group for Application Load Balancer